Get Smart! (band): Career

 The band formed while at University of Kansas in 1980 and, along with bands like the Embarrassment, and the Mortal Micronotz, they were prominent in the alternative music scene in Lawrence.
 They released their first record in 1981, which was a flexi disc released with "Talk Talk" magazine.
 This was followed by a self-released 4-track EP called Words Move.
 They had 5 songs on the four band split cassette, released by Fresh Sounds Records, called Fresh Sounds From Middle America (vol 1) (the four bands being Get Smart!, the Embarrassment, the Yard Apes and the Mortal Micronotz).
 In 1982 they relocated to Chicago, Illinois.
 The group were signed by Colin Camerer to his Fever Records label (an independent label in Philadelphia, Pennsylvania) and released their first album, Action Reaction in 1984.
 Their second album, Swimming with Sharks, was released in 1986 on Enigma Records' "Restless Records" imprint.

 The band received considerable coverage in Nebraska's Capitol Punishment fanzine.

 Line-Up Changes

 In 1987 Bob Lara, from the band Reaction, was added as a second guitarist.
 Shortly afterwards, Frank Loose left the band.
 He was originally replaced in 1988 by Ric Menck.
 Menck only stayed with the band for a short time.
-He was replaced by Jay Sebastian (aka "Redd Klaats").
+He was replaced by Jay Sebastian (a.k.a.
+"Redd Klaats").
 Sebastian left the band after about a year, at which they continued as an acoustic trio until they disbanded in 1990.